 So many actors who play the same role in a long-running television show get pigeon-holed and some are unable to shake it off.
 It’s a similar story with the Rubettes, one of the biggest glam rock bands of the day, but when glam passed, the Rubettes were unable to sustain a healthy chart career even though their post-glam songs were far better.
 This week’s suggestion is called Under One Roof, the title, of which, gives nothing away, tells a sad story, but went almost unnoticed sadly peaking at a lowly number 40.

 The Rubettes’ first hit, their biggest, was Sugar Baby Love after the Liverpool musicians, Wayne Bickerton and Tony Waddington who had toured the world in The Pete Best Four, hired session men, in 1973, to play the song.
 It was a rock ‘n’ roll pastiche which owed something to Phil Spector, The Four Seasons and The Diamonds.
 “We had Paul Da Vinci singing in that incredibly high falsetto voice,” says Wayne, “and then a vocal group sings ‘bop-shu-waddy’ over and over for about three minutes.
-Da Vince was the only ‘real’ Rubette on the track, John Richardson was one of two drummers and also supplied the ‘talking bit’ towards the end of the recording, the piano player was Pete Arnesen and the other was Alan Williams who was part of the ensemble singing the bop showaddy harmonies.
+Da Vinci was one of four ‘real’ Rubettes on the track, John Richardson was one of two drummers and also supplied the ‘talking bit’ towards the end of the recording, the piano player was Pete Arnesen and the other was Alan Williams who was part of the ensemble singing the bop showaddy harmonies.

 On the back of that successful number one, Da Vinci turned down the offer to become a full time member and left so the new line up became, Alan Williams (lead vocals, guitar), Bill Hurd and Peter Arnisson (keyboards), Tony J. Thorpe (guitar), Mick Clarke (bass) and John Richardson (bass).